Rogue-1/HTB/FullPWN/Trick.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 244.80 seconds
 ```
+So if we dig the site that our IP is associated with then we can get back some good subdomains.
+Most notably is ```preprod-payroll.trick.htb```

 ```console
 └──╼ [★]$ dig axfr @10.129.51.233 trick.htb